ICTS Medical Student Research Program (MSRP) Available Faculty Mentors

 Akbari, Yama – MD, PhD, Associate Professor of Neurology, Neurological Surgery, Anatomy & Neurobiology, and Beckman Laser Institute

 The Akbari lab is a dynamic lab that investigates consciousness, coma, cardiac arrest, and cardiopulmonary resuscitation and conducts bench-to-bedside research, including both preclinical (animal) components and clinical (human patient) components.
-The preclinical component is located on the Irvine campus of the School of Medicine and mimics an animal neuro-intensive care unit while the clinical component takes place in the neuro-intensive care unit of Douglas Hospital at UCIMC in Orange.
-The PI (Yama Akbari) is a board-certified critical care neurologist and neuroscientist with teaching duties for medical students, resident physicians, and clinical fellows on top of supervising the scientists and students in the research lab.
-The lab offers interested opportunities to take part in the clinical research or the animal in vivo, in vitro/ex-vivo, and signal processing aspects (coding/programming of physiological data).
+The preclinical component mimics an animal neuro-intensive care unit while the clinical component takes place in the neuro-intensive care unit of Douglas Hospital at UCIMC in Orange.
+The lab offers opportunities to take part in clinical research or animal in vivo, in vitro/ex-vivo, and signal processing aspects (coding/programming of physiological data).
 We apply state-of-the-art multimodal monitoring techniques on the brain, heart, and lungs to improve diagnoses, prognostication, and treatments that can help critically ill patients.
-Commonly employed techniques in both animals and humans include the usage advanced optics and electrophysiology tools to measure cerebral blood flow, brain metabolism, and brain function while simultaneously monitoring the heart and lungs.
+Commonly employed techniques in both animals and humans include the usage of advanced optics and electrophysiology tools to measure cerebral blood flow, brain metabolism, and brain function while simultaneously monitoring the heart and lungs.
 The lab’s innovative bench-to-bedside perspective focuses on protecting and healing the brain during or after a variety of severe conditions including stroke, seizures, traumatic brain injury, COVID, as well as cardiac arrest and cardiopulmonary resuscitation (CPR).
-Additional projects in the lab focus on the brain-heart-lung axis and how these organs affect each other, including the role of breathing modifications on the brain’s blood flow and function, the neurophysiology of near-death experience, and building better tools to improve brain monitoring.
-We also investigate the role of blood flow and brain metabolism on Alzheimer’s disease.https://www.akbarilab.org/
+Additional projects in the lab focus on the brain-heart-lung axis and how these organs affect each other.
+We also investigate the role of blood flow and brain metabolism in Alzheimer’s disease.

 Andrade, Rosa – MD, Assistant Professor of Medicine, Infectious Diseases (PRIME-LC)

 I have been at UCI since 2016 and recently found out about this program.
-I was recruited from UCSD, brought my NIHK08 and RWJF awards to UCI and am supported by the DOM and ID Division.
-I have plenty of sub-projects for interested medical students to participate.
 My research investigates the human pathogen Toxoplasma gondii that causes devastating neurological disease in immunocompromised patients.
 I am focused in two aspects of toxoplasmosis:

 1. Elucidating how T. gondii controls its redox homeostasis and how it can be targeted for therapeutic development.
 Most of the projects part of this main area of research requires involvement in wet lab experiments (molecular biology, microscopy, cell culture)